Support Us

 Creetown Appoints Nation’s Youngest Town Crier

-Evie Cloy found herself in with a shout when she turned up to a contest to find the next ‘bellman’ for the seaside town of Creetown in Dumfries.
+Evie Cloy found herself with an opportunity when she turned up to a contest to find the next ‘bellman’ for the seaside town of Creetown in Dumfries.
 The town has been without a crier since 1962, when WW1 veteran James Blake died at the age of 74 after 33 years of service.

-But not a single adult took part in the competition to find a successor, so up stepped Evie – with a very direct bid for the job.
-Looking the judges straight in the eye, she took a breath and yelled: “My name is Evie Cloy and I want to be the next town crier of Creetown.
+But not a single adult participated in the competition to find a successor, so Evie stepped up – with a very direct bid for the job.
+Looking the judges straight in the eye, she took a breath and yelled, “My name is Evie Cloy and I want to be the next town crier of Creetown.”

-Her proud dad David, 45, said: “She’ll be making announcements at local events and fetes.
+Her proud father David, 45, said, “She’ll be making announcements at local events and fetes.”

-Organiser Will Levi Marshall said: “It’s great that Creetown finally has a town crier again after all these years and we’re delighted that Evie will be doing the honours.
-“Recently we’ve been exploring different methods of communications throughout Creetown’s history, including flags, the ancient ferry route to Wigtown, flares, bell casting and, of course, reviving the tradition of the Town Crier.”
+Organiser Will Levi Marshall said, “It’s great that Creetown finally has a town crier again after all these years, and we’re delighted that Evie will be doing the honours.
+Recently, we’ve been exploring different methods of communication throughout Creetown’s history, including flags, the ancient ferry route to Wigtown, flares, bell casting and, of course, reviving the tradition of the Town Crier.”

 Skip to content